igorkll/SComputers_docs/SComputers/Libraries/gui.md

 * gbutton:setBgColor(smcolor)
 * gbutton:setPfgColor(smcolor) - sets fg when pressed
 * gbutton:setPbgColor(smcolor) - sets bg when pressed
+* gbutton:attachCallback(function(button, newstate, inZone)) - connects the callback to the button. inZone true if the action occurred "inside the button", in cases of pressing it is always true, when releasing it is true if the cursor has not been moved

 ### object image
 * gimage:updateImage(img) - sets a new image object to draw. however, you can change the old one and call gimage:update